Interoperability

 Problem

-We take it for granted that, on the open web, we can seamlessly follow links to websites and webpages, or do so without too much fuss.
-It gets more complicated when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases, OPACs, or discovery services.
-In such cases, direct links to such sources will not always work.
+We take it for granted that we can seamlessly follow links to websites and webpages or do so with minimal fuss.
+It gets more complicated when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases, OPACs (online public access catalogs), or discovery services.
+In these cases, direct links to sources identified in these services do not provide full text access.

-The complication is that, when a library subscribes to a journal or a magazine, access to that journal or magazine is provided through various services and not necessarily through the publisher's default site.
-Also, libraries provide multiple discovery points and multiple ways to access the same works, such as through bibliographic databases with overlapping scopes.
+The issue becomes complex when a library subscribes to a journal or magazine.
+Access is often provided through third-party services, not solely the publisher's default site.
+Examples of these third-party services include bibliographic databases like EBSCOhost or ProQuest.
+Also, libraries provide multiple discovery points and ways to access the same works, such as through bibliographic databases with overlapping scopes.
 Bibliographic databases can tell us that an item exists when we search for it, but a library may not subscribe to the publication or the item might be in the stacks, stored off site or at another library altogether.
-All these problems, in conjunction with the paywalled problem, which necessitates additional layers, like proxy servers that function to authenticate library users, complicate access.
+These issues, along with the challenges presented by paywalls, introduce additional layers of complexity.
+This includes the need for proxy servers for user authentication, which complicate access further.

-Let's consider an example.
-The journal Serials Librarian is published by Taylor & Francis Online / Routledge, and has the following site as its homepage:
+Consider the journal Serials Librarian.
+It is published by Taylor & Francis Online / Routledge.
+It has the following site as its homepage:

 https://www.tandfonline.com/journals/wser20

-The journal is indexed in EBSCOhost's Library, Information Science & Technology Abstracts (LISTA) database and in ProQuest's Social Science Premium Collection (SSPC) database, among other places (e.g., it can also be found in Google Scholar, Google Search, a library's discovery platform, and more).
-This means that an article like the following can show up based on a query on any of the above platforms, even if none of these search or discovery platforms provide full text access to the article:
+The journal is indexed in EBSCOhost's Library, Information Science & Technology Abstracts (LISTA) database.
+It is also indexed in ProQuest's Social Science Premium Collection (SSPC) database.
+It's also indexed in Google Scholar, Google Search, a library's discovery platform, and other databases and search engines.
+This means that an article like the following can show up based on a query on any of the above platforms.
+This is true even if none of these search or discovery platforms provide full text access to the article:

 Brown, D. (2021).
 "Through a glass, darkly:: Lessons learned starting over as an electronic resources librarian.
 The Serials Librarian, 81(3–4), 246–252. https://doi.org/10.1080/0361526X.2021.2008581

 One way to know if our library provides access to the above source and others like it is through a link resolver.
-We see UK's link resolver in action whenever we see a View Now @ UK button or link.
-When we click on that button or link in someplace like LISTA or SSPC, we trigger the database's role in the link resolver for that article, and that routes us through the library's discovery service.
+We see the University of Kentucky's link resolver in action when we see a View Now @ UK button or link.
+When we click on that button or link in a database like the above mentioned LISTA or SSPC, we trigger the link resolver.
+That routes us through the library's discovery service.
 In LISTA, that link looks like this:

 https://web-p-ebscohost-com.ezproxy.uky.edu/ehost/SmartLink/OpenIlsLink?sid=9508afc3-4f38-4b9d-b680-71981313e0dd@redis&vid=5&sl=smartlink&st=ilslink_new&sv=sdbn%253Dlxh%2526pbt%253DAcademic%2520Journal%2526issn%253D0361526X%2526ttl%253DSerials%252520Librarian%2526stp%253DC%2526asi%253DY%2526ldc%253D%2526lna%253DAlma%252520Linking%2526lca%253DfullText%2526lo_an%253D156075536&su=https%3A%2F%2Fsaalck-uky.primo.exlibrisgroup.com%2Fopenurl%2F01SAA_UKY%2F01SAA_UKY%3AUKY%3FID%3Ddoi%3A10.1080%252F0361526X.2021.2008581%26genre%3Darticle%26atitle%3D%2522Through%2520a%2520Glass%252C%2520Darkly%2522%253A%2520Lessons%2520Learned%2520Starting%2520over%2520as%2520an%2520Electronic%2520Resources%2520Librarian.%26title%3DSerials%20Librarian%26issn%3D0361526X%26isbn%3D%26volume%3D81%26issue%3D3%252F4%26date%3D20220701%26au%3DBrown%2C%20Daniel%26spage%3D246%26pages%3D246-252%26sid%3DEBSCO%3ALibrary%252C%2520Information%2520Science%2520%2526%2520Technology%2520Abstracts%3A156075536